Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \subsection{Guarantees}

 In order to apply \textbf{Theorem \ref{improve2}}, we need to show that the heuristic greedy KG is \textit{sequentially consistent} and thus \textit{sequentially improving}. \begin{coro} The KG algorithm is sequentially consistent and sequentially improving. \end{coro} \begin{proof} Remember that state $s_k$ is the dataset $\bm{D}_k$.
 Assume KG algorithm starts at a state $s_k$ (i.e., current dataset $\bm{D}_k$).
-At each iteration of KG, given a path $(\bm{D}_k, \bm{D}_{k+1}, \ldots, \bm{D}_m)$ and $\bm{D}_m$ is not the state at the end, the next state $\bm{D}_{m+1}$ is obtained by solving the acquisition function of KG (see appendix) and augmenting $\bm{D}_m$ with $(\bm{x}^*, y)$.
+At each iteration of KG, given a path $(\bm{D}_k, \bm{D}_{k+1}, \ldots, \bm{D}_m)$ and $\bm{D}_m$ is not the state at the end, the next state $\bm{D}_{m+1}$ is obtained by solving the acquisition function of KG (see appendix) and augmenting $\bm{D}_m$ with $(\bm{x}_{m+1}, y_{m+1})$.
 If $\bm{D}_{m+1}$ is not the terminating state, the algorithm will then start with the path $(\bm{D}_k, \bm{D}_{k+1}, \ldots, \bm{D}_m,\bm{D}_{m+1}$).
 Otherwise, the algorithm will terminate with state $\bm{D}_{m+1}$ and $N=m+1$.
-We assume that, if there is a tie in the acquisition function, the algorithm will pick up the vector $\bm{x}$ with the smallest elements.
 Therefore, KG is sequentially consistent.

 Let $(\bm{D}_1, \bm{D}_2, \ldots, \bm{D}_k,\ldots, \bm{D}_N)$ be the path generated by the rollout starting from $\bm{D}_1$.
 Define $\sigma(s)$ as the sub $\sigma$-algebra generated by state $s$.
 Since KG is sequentially consistent, we have